AutomatedLab/AutomatedLab/Help/Wiki/Roles/cicd.md

 ### Get-LabBuildStep

 This cmdlet lists all available build steps that you can configure since there is not much documentation available.
-The output of Get-LabBuildStep can be copied and pasted with the correct formatting to use with New-LabReleasePipeline.
+The output of `Get-LabBuildStep` can be copied and pasted with the correct formatting to use with `New-LabReleasePipeline`.

 ### New-LabReleasePipeline

 This cmdlet goes through the necessary steps to create a new CI/CD pipeline.
 A project will be created, if specified a git repository will be forked and pushed to the new team project's repository and the build definition will be created.

 The build definition is the only thing that requires some though.
 Since a build definition consists of multiple build steps you will need to select for yourself which steps might make sense.

 ```powershell